mareea-mehbin/my-first-repo/README.md

 ### Geography

-I live in the city of BAngalore, in the state of Karnataka, in India.
+I live in the city of Bangalore, in the state of Karnataka, in India.

 ### Reading